Vietnam.vn - Nền tảng quảng bá Việt Nam

 Founded by monk Bhavana Buddho in 1985, the pink temple is also known for its short construction period of 5 years.

-The temple is impressive for nothing more than the iron and glass dragon.
+The highlight of the temple is none other than the iron and glass dragon.
 Inside are tunnels and stairs leading to the top (although some parts may be closed to visitors).

 Khám phá rồng khổng lồ quấn quanh ngôi chùa hồng nổi tiếng ở Thái Lan- Ảnh 3.

-In addition, on the roof there is a sculpture called "happiness".
-It is believed that this is a gift from the monk who built the temple.
+There is also a sculpture on the roof called "happiness".
+It is said that this was a gift from the monk who built the temple.

 Although entry is free, there are traditional Thai prayer jars inside the temple for donations.
 It is said that whoever throws a coin inside will receive love, wealth and eternal happiness.